devsoc-unsw/constitution/CONSTITUTION.rst

 #.
 Nominations must be entered and seconded by two (2) full members, one of whom must be the nominee.
 #.
 Nominations for multiple positions must be ordered by preference -- that is, should a person apply for two or more positions, they must number each of them, with one being their most preferred position, two their next most preferred, and so on.
 #.
-The Administrative Officer shall maintain the official list of nominees during the nomination period.
+The Returning Officer shall maintain the official list of nominees during the nomination period.

    #.
-The Executive may choose that the list be made publicly available during the nomination period.
+The Returning Officer may choose that the list be made publicly available during the nomination period.
 If they choose to do so, it must be on the Society website.
    #.
 The election will run for at least three academic days.

 #.
 If there is a tie for any Executive position between candidates, the outgoing presidents shall have a casting vote in the election.
 If they cannot agree, the entire executive will vote to decide which candidate shall receive the casting vote.